Creating a Parser

 page and select the repository where you want to create a parser.Click Figure 44, “Parser Overview”.

-to reach the parser overview, and then click , seeIn the New parser dialog box, enter a name for you parser: only alphanumeric characters, underscore and hyphen are allowed, and the name must be unique inside the repository.
+to reach the parser overview, and then click , seeIn the New parser dialog box, enter a name for the parser: only alphanumeric characters, underscore and hyphen are allowed, and the name must be unique inside the repository.

 Select how to create the parser: